kubescape/kubescape.io/docs/docs/operator/vulnerabilities.md

 Kubescape automatically detects these secrets and uses them to access the registries defined under the `registry` field.

-???
-"Insecure registry access"
+#### Insecure registries access

-    Additional options can be specified in the secret to customize registry access, such as skipping TLS certificate verification or insecure registry access.
+Additional options can be specified in the secret mentioned above for insecure registries access, such as skipping TLS certificate verification or using HTTP instead of HTTPS.

 - `skipTLSVerify`: Set to `true` to skip TLS certificate verification.

 - `http`: Set to `true` for registry access via HTTP instead of HTTPS.

-    For example:
+???
+Example

     ```yaml
     kind: Secret
     apiVersion: v1